 - A laboratory science course is one in which a substantial component of instruction involves the study of natural phenomena, either in the laboratory or in the field.

 For detailed information you should meet with an Academic Advisor.

 Co-operative Education Option:

 Students enrolled in this program may be eligible for a Co-operative Education designation.
 Co-operative Education involves alternating full-time academic and work terms.
 For information contact the Co-operative Education Office.

 Applicants must meet the admission requirements listed below:

-- A minimum average of 70% on interim grades using English 12, Foundations of Math 11 OR Principles of Math 11 and one other Grade 12 academic course
+- have a minimum average of 70% on interim grades using English 12, Foundations of Math 11 OR Principles of Math 11 and one other Grade 12 academic course

-- English 12 with a minimum grade of "B" (interim transcript)
+- have English 12 with a minimum grade of "B" (interim transcript)